xuankimtran/docs-1/pages/katalon-studio/docs/execution-profile-v54.md

 ### Set default profile at project level

 You may have multiple profiles for executing your tests, for instance, staging and production profiles with corresponding global variables.
 It would be convenient if you can set a profile as your default one in every execution of a project.
-Starting from **version 7.4.2**, you can configure a default profile at project level.
+Starting from **version 7.4.2**, you can configure a default profile at the project level.

 Right-click on your desired execution profile and select **Set as default Execution Profile**.